wghglory/gitbook/Interview/dotnet/webapi.md

 ### What is BSON in Web API?

 It’s is a binary serialization format.
 "BSON" stands for "Binary JSON".
-BSON serializes objects to key-value pair as in JSON.
+BSON serializes objects to key*value pair as in JSON.
 Its light weight and its fast in encode/decode.

 ### How to enable BSON in server?